tigpt/aws-certification-cloud-practitioner/readme.md

 ## Security, Identity, and Compliance:
 - **AWS Artifact**
+  - AWS Artifact Provides on-demand access to AWS security and compliance reports and agreements.
 - **AWS Certificate Manager (ACM)**
+  - AWS ACM let you create, manage and deploy public or private certificates like SSL/TLS
 - **AWS CloudHSM**
+  - It allows to Manage hardware security module (HSM) for aplications running on EC2.
 - **Amazon Cognito**
+  - Cognito is a serverless service that provides control access to your Apps.
+You can create roles and map them to users, offloading user autentication and login from you.
+It can save user's data loaclly on devices to keep working when devices are offline.
+It can extend this users permissions to AWS services like AWS API Gateway.
 - **Amazon Detective**
+  - Amazon Dtective allows you to visualize security data to rapidly get root cause of potential security issues.
+It automatically collects data logs from your AWS resources (like VPC Flow Logs, AWS CloudTrail, AWS GuardDuty), and uses machine learning, statistical analysis and graph theory to build a linked set of data to enable you to faster and eficiently do security investigation.
 - **Amazon GuardDuty**
+  - AWS GuardDuty helps you protects AWS accounts, by stoping unauthorized activity, continuasly monitoring the account and workloads for malicious actions, delivering security findings.
 - **AWS Identity and Access Management (IAM)**
+  - AWS IAM provides very granual access controll to all AWS account, you can specify what users can access witch services and what operations are allowed or denied.
+You can also create roles that can be aplied to enteties (services, instances or users, both internal or externals).
 - **Amazon Inspector**
+  - Enables EC2 and ECR automated vunerability scans in order to identify security flaws.
+It also reveale unintend network exposures.
 - **AWS License Manager**
+  - It let's to easly manage licences from multiple vendores like Microsoft, SAP, Oracle and IBM, for software on AWS or on-premises.
 - **Amazon Macie**
+  - AWS Macie allows you to do data security and privacy check on AWS S3.
+It uses machine learning and pattern matching to discover and protect sensitive data like ID cards that are exposed inadvertently to the world.
+It also look for unfamiliar IP activity or downloads of large amount of sensitive data.
 - **AWS Shield**
+  - AWS Shield is a managed DDoS (Distributed Denial of Service) protection service to protect your applications runing on AWS.
 - **AWS WAF**
+  - AWS WAF (Web Application Firewall) helps you protect Web Applications or APIs against common web exploits and bots granting better availability.

 ## Storage:
 - **AWS Backup**